-A psychology degree is a great starting point for a career in both science and the arts, as it equips you with a range of skills and opens up opportunities with many kinds of employers
+A psychology degree is a great starting point for a career as a psychologist, but also opens up opportunities in many different sectors with a wide range of employers

 Job options